connervieira/Predator/docs/CONFIGURE.md

                 - `alert` is a decimal number that determines how long Predator will delay before starting the next round when there is an active alert.
                 - `normal` is a decimal number that determines how long Predator will delay before starting the next round under normal circumstances.
             - `clearing` is a boolean that determines whether or not Predator will clear the output screen between analysis rounds during real-time mode.
-    - `object_recognition` contains settings related to object recognition in real-time mode.
-        - `enabled` is a boolean value that enables and disables object recognition in real-time mode.
-            - This setting does not override the `general>object_recognition>enabled` setting.
-        - `video_still_path` is an absolute file-path to the image Predator should run object recognition on.
-            - By default, Phantom stores video stills from the capture device stream to `/dev/shm/phantom-webcam.jpg`, so that is where this setting should point to in most cases.
     - `gps` contains settings related to GPS-based features in real-time mode.
         - `alpr_location_tagging` is a boolean that determines whether or not the current GPS location will be saved to the log file each time a plate is logged.
     - `image` contains settings related to image handling.